michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0048.md

 - n: (often followed by `of') a large number or amount or extent
 - n: soft semiliquid food
 ### Family
-mess: messed, messes, messing, messy+;messy: messier, messiest, messily, messiness
+- mess: messed, messes, messing, messy+
+- messy: messier, messiest, messily, messiness
 ### Examples
 - “The court stuck with the basic framework of Virginia, so it’s still pretty messed up, especially in Northern Virginia,” Cannon said.
 - “The streets were just a mess, and traffic was horrendous — it was like L.A.”